pearcetm/jsproteinmapper/README.md

 ```

 ### helpers.aggregate
-This helper function takes a set of mutations and uses d3's nest functionality to aggregate the data set by codon, counting the number of alterations at each site, and within that, counting the number of each distinct alteration.
+This helper function takes a set of mutations and uses d3's nest functionality to aggregate the data set by codon, counting the number of variants at each site, and within that, counting the number of each distinct variant.
 This is useful for creating meaningful tooltips that display the proportions of different alterations at each site within a protein structure.

 The aggregate helper function expects an array of objects with `codon`, `pdot`, and `cdna` fields.
 See [helpers.parseMutationString](#helpersparsemutationstring) for an example.